Let me ask you…

 If you find yourself in any of the situation above, don’t worry, you’ve come to the right place!

-My name’s Carter and I’m a self-taught screen printer and DIY enthusiast.
+My name’s Alex and I’m a self-taught screen printer and DIY enthusiast.

 Today, I’m going to show you how easy it is to build a multi-colored screen printing press using tools and items you probably have at home or in the garage.